Leaderboard

 3 points

-Can we Put this one to bed 1.
+33. Can we Put this one to bed 1.
 Guff92 hates McKenzie and will pick up on it if he has a bad game and stay silent if he has a good one 2.
 McKenzie has filled a number of positions under a number of managers without ever tieing down a position of his own 3.
 Jones and Stewart are better attackers than McKenzie .
 McKenzie probably does a better defensive / protecting job 4.
-McKenzie has just signed a 2yr extention so I guess we can look forward to 2 more years of discussing how every midfielder past present and future or fantasy would be better than him3 points
+McKenzie has just signed a 2yr extention so I guess we can look forward to 2 more years of discussing how every midfielder past present and future or fantasy would be better than him

-So is the answer to stay shackled to a country and an administration with a nationalist death wish?
+34. So is the answer to stay shackled to a country and an administration with a nationalist death wish?
 Is it to stay part of an economy going down the cludgie like an Express elevator?
 Is it to be run by a bunch if Eton Buffoons we did not vote for who have as much sense of responsibility as a bunch of drunken teenagers on a freshers week binge?
 Which do you consider the least worst option?
 I dont share the rose tinted glasses if many posters on this thread when it comes to independence but at least I can see there is an issue.
 It is not, as you portray, totally grievance driven.
 Since the 1980s the democratic system if this UK has been failing and the people who have benefited from that failure by getting elected have no interest in putting it right.
-Now it seems as though Brexit ma just push things over the cliff edge.2 points
+Now it seems as though Brexit ma just push things over the cliff edge.

 2 points